 By the way. when you get higher level you’ll often find the best prices for your gathered stuff will be for the old world stuff.
 Everyone will be looting the new zones and the lower level ones are forgotten.
 You’ll occasionally see 40 stacks of 20 of one herb from the new zone and 13 total of one herb from the old world.

-White items - Would you believe that white titled items, such as armor and weapons, actually sell on the Auction House?
-Not for much, but what they do sell for is a lot more than the vendor will give you.
+White items – Would you believe that white titled items, such as armor and weapons, actually sell on the Auction House?
+Not necessarily for much, but what they do sell for is a lot more than the vendor will give you.
 Send them to your banker and post them at 5 – 10 silver each.
-It’s not much, sure, but they’re free for the gathering and when you have nothing…
+It’s not much, sure, but they’re free for the gathering and when you have nothing… People use the for role-playing purposes, to get the right look.

 Grey items – Vendor these until you have enough that you aren’t interested in copper.
 Vendoring these will get you enough to buy your starting skills and a bit of seed cash to send to your banker, especially in the Blood Elf area.